dotnet/docs-maui/docs/platform-integration/local-notifications.md

 :::zone-end

+:::zone pivot="devices-windows"

+Local notifications in the Windows App SDK are messages that your app can send to your user while they are not currently inside your app.
+The notification content is displayed in a transient window in the bottom right corner of the screen and in the Notification Center.
+Local notifications can be used to inform the user of app status, or to prompt the user to take an action.

+For information about local notifications on Windows, including implementation details for packaged and unpackaged apps, see [App notifications overview](/windows/apps/windows-app-sdk/notifications/app-notifications/).

+:::zone-end

 ## Register platform implementations

 Each `NotificationManagerService` implementation should be registered against the `INotificationManagerService` interface, so that the operations the interface exposes can be called from cross-platform code.
 This can be achieved by registering the types with the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Services> property of the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object in the `CreateMauiApp` method in the `MauiProgram` class: